The ONSIGHT Projection Report 2026 is out — Read it now →

 • ⏱️

-Two-thirds report project decisions delayed due to lack of reliable BIM data.
-Mega-projects (€500M+) show the highest delay rate at 24%.
+Nearly two-thirds report project decisions delayed due to unreliable BIM data.
+14% say "very often."
+The largest projects (€500M+) show the highest delay rate at 24%.

 • 🎓